Trail running

 Turn-by-turn directions

-Starting in St-Luc, follow a path that leads from the church towards Chandolin.
-The itinerary begins with a relatively steep climb above the village of St-Luc.
-Run for about five kilometres through a forest of larch and Swiss stone pine trees, typical of the Val d’Anniviers, until you reach Chandolin, one of Europe’s highest villages inhabited year-round.
-Continue your route across the Chandolin pastures to reach a col, the Pas de l’Illsee, and then traverse the mountainside to Le Tsapé.
-Then head up to another col, the Illpass, before turning off to the south to run along a wide track that offers a panoramic view of the Rhône valley; this takes you all the way to Tignousa.
-From here, follow the Planets Trail for several kilometres as far as the Hôtel Weisshorn, before tackling the final descent back to St-Luc via Les Girettes.
+From St-Luc, follow a small path leading from the church towards Chandolin.
+The route begins with a relatively steep ascent above the village of St-Luc.
+You run approximately five kilometers through a larch and pine forest typical of the Val d'Anniviers before arriving in Chandolin, one of the highest permanently inhabited villages in Europe.
+Continue your trail through the Chandolin alpine pasture to reach Pas de l'Illsee, then follow the slope to Tsapé.
+Then head towards Illpass, where you turn south and follow a wide path offering a panoramic view over the Rhone Valley to Tignousa.
+Finally, take the Planet Path for a few kilometers to the Weisshorn Hotel before tackling the last descent to St-Luc via Les Girettes.

 Start